Rule 3745-81-60 | Inspections and response requirements.

-(B) In conducting a sanitary survey at a public water system using ground water and having a wellhead protection program approved by the director, information on sources of contamination within the delineated wellhead protection area that was collected in the course of developing and implementing the program should be considered instead of collecting new information, if the information was collected since the last time the public water system was subject to a sanitary survey.
+(B) In conducting a sanitary survey at a public water system using ground water and having a drinking water source protection plan endorsed by the director, information on sources of contamination within the delineated drinking water source protection area that was collected in the course of developing and implementing the plan should be considered instead of collecting new information, if the information was collected since the last time the public water system was subject to a sanitary survey.

 (D) A public water system shall respond to the director in writing, within thirty days following receipt of a sanitary survey letter, limited scope site visit report or any other inquiry from the director, unless a different response time frame is noted.
 The response shall indicate how and on what schedule the public water system will address any significant deficiencies and violations noted in the correspondence.

 (E) A public water system shall correct significant deficiencies specified in the sanitary survey report, through source water monitoring or a system assessment and according to the schedule accepted by the director as described in rule 3745-81-61 of the Administrative Code.
 A public water system shall also correct violations specified in the sanitary survey or limited scope site visit report according to the schedule accepted by the director.
 Failure to correct significant deficiencies in accordance with the schedule accepted by the director is a treatment technique violation.

 Last updated December 13, 2022 at 8:43 AM